-First unveiled at SIHH 2011 earlier this month, the new IWC Portofino Dual Time (Ref.
-IW361004) automatic GMT watch will be presented in a number of versions, but it looks the best in rose gold and black.
+First unveiled at SIHH 2011 earlier this month, the automatic IWC Portofino Dual Time (Ref.
+IW361004) will be presented in a number of versions, but it looks the best in rose gold and black.

 Besides the IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
 5101) that we have briefly reviewed last week, the company will also start selling a number of other watches, including a gorgeous IWC Portofino Dual Time.